shRamim13/sql_query_generator/readme.md

 🌍 Support & Contribution
 We welcome all contributions!
 Whether it’s improving the code, adding new features, or refining the interface, your input is valuable.
 Fork this repository, make your changes, and submit a pull request.

-🌏 A Message of Solidarity
-From the river to the sea, Palestine will be free.

 📄 License
 This project is licensed under the MIT License.
 For more details, see the LICENSE file.